 Cats and dogs are more predictable, sociable, and often healthier pets if they have been neutered.

-We use the latest and safest anaesthetics, with electronic monitoring in theatre.
+We use the best and safest anaesthetics and electronic monitoring equipment in our operating theatres.
 Young dogs, cats and rabbits recover very quickly after the anaesthetic and surgery.
 We use hidden, absorbable skin sutures where possible.
 In most cases you will not see the stitches, and suture removal is not required.

 Why Neuter Cats?

-Entire cats (that is those who have not been neutered) have more frequent cat bite abscesses, and are at greater risk of contracting FeLV/FIV (cat viruses with similarities to the HIV/AIDS condition in humans).
-Entire tomcats produce very smelly urine and may mark their territory (including your house) with it.
+Entire cats (those who have not been neutered) have more frequent cat bite abscesses, and are at greater risk of contracting FeLV/FIV (cat viruses with similarities to the HIV/AIDS condition in humans).
+Entire tomcats produce very smelly urine and may mark their territory with it (including your house).
 Female cats can produce several litters of kittens each year.
-In pet cats it really makes so much sense to neuter, it's hard to have a reason not to.
-Visit the Feline Advisory Bureau for a sound independent run down on the reasons.
+In pet cats it really makes so much sense to neuter, it’s hard to think of reasons not to.
+Visit icatcare, for sound and independent advice on neutering.

 Why Neuter Dogs?

-In dogs, un-neutered animals have a greater risk of some cancers and other diseases, risk unplanned pregnancy, can be more aggressive, and are more likely to 'roam' or run off.
+In dogs, un-neutered animals have a greater risk of some cancers and other diseases, risk unplanned pregnancy, can be more aggressive, and are more likely to stray from home.
 It is possible to have an un-neutered dog in good health, but on balance neutering early in life has more benefits than not.
-Visit the Dogs Trust for an independant point of view.
-The Dogs Trust (a well respected animal charity, formerly NCDL) also operate a subsidised neutering scheme.
-We are delighted to support this charitable scheme, and will carry out the operations for eligible owners.
-Details on our Dogs Trust page.

 At What Age Can It Be Done?

-Our usual practice is to neuter cats and dogs from around 5 months old (in some cases it can be done before this age).
+Our usual practice is to neuter cats and dogs from 5-6 months old (in some cases it can be done before this age).
 Male and female cats, and male dogs can be neutered at any time after this age.

 In bitches, we advise neutering either before any signs of a season (about five months old) OR three months after the first season.
-Early neutering reduces the risk of mammary cancers (the greatest benefit is seen if neutered before the first season, but neutering between the first and second season still gives a substantial reduction in mammary cancers).
+Early neutering reduces the risk of mammary cancers and prevents the potentially life threatening condition ‘pyometra’, which is an infection in the uterus.
+Please speak to us if you would like to discuss the timing of neutering.

 Rabbits are neutered from 4 months old, for much the same reasons as dogs and cats.
 As many as 60-80% of entire female rabbits over four years old will have uterine cancer.
 This is a very aggressive, fatal disease.
-Neutering is the only sensible precaution we can take to prevent it.
+Neutering is the only sensible precaution to prevent it.